Zaubeerer/zaubeerer.github.io/content/Tools/pelican_github_pages_namecheap_blog.md

 git push origin content
 ```

-Now, for each new blog article you want to write, you can create a new `article branch` based on the `content branch`, write the article and merge it into `content branch`.
+Now, for each new blog article you want to write, you can create a new `article branch` based on the `content branch`, write the article and merge it into `content branch`. :pray:

 ## [www.your-domain.com](https://www.namecheap.com)

-In order to bring your blog to a custom URL such as www.robin-beer.de instead of https://github.com/Zaubeerer/zaubeerer.github.io you first need to buy a domain.
+In order to bring your blog to a custom URL such as www.robin-beer.de instead of https://github.com/Zaubeerer/zaubeerer.github.io you first need to buy a domain. :moneybag:

 Therefore, I used [namecheap](https://www.namecheap.com) as it enables you to search for a domain: